-- Joined in 2018
+- Joined in 2018Age: 62

-- Age: 61

-- Vice Chairman of the Board
+- Deputy Chairman of the Board

 - Committees: Audit, Finance

-- Appointed Vice Chairman of the Board in February 2020 - Managing Director of Three Mile Capital LLC, a private investment company - Partner at Rosemark Capital, an investor in and owner of media and marketing technology companies - Served as the Managing Director of Arlon Group LLC and as Executive Vice President and a member of the Management Committee of Continental Grain Company from 2006 to 2017 - Served as Founder and Managing Principal of Quadrangle Group, LLC from 2000 to 2006 - Served as Managing Director at Lazard Freres & Co. and Managing Principal at Lazard Capital Partners from 1998 to 2000 - Serves as Chairman of the Board of the New York University School of Law, Trustee of New York University, Chair Emeritus of Montefiore Medicine Academic Health System, Director of Lawyers for Children, Director of The Carroll and Milton Petrie Foundation and a member of the Council on Foreign Relations
+- · Appointed Deputy Chairman of the Board in February 2020 - · Managing Director of Three Mile Capital LLC, a private investment company - Partner at Rosemark Capital, an acquirer of media and marketing technology companies - Served as the Managing Director of Arlon Group LLC and as Executive Vice President and a member of the Management Committee of Continental Grain Company from 2006 to 2017 - Served as a Founder and Managing Principal of Quadrangle Group, LLC from 2000 to 2006 - Served as Managing Director at Lazard Freres & Co. and Managing Principal at Lazard Capital Partners from 1998 to 2000 - Serves as Chairman of the Board of the New York University School of Law, Trustee of New York University, Trustee and Chair Emeritus of Montefiore Medicine Academic Health System, Director of Lawyers for Children, Director of The Carroll and Milton Petrie Foundation and a member of the Council on Foreign Relations

-Mr. Tanner has extensive executive and board-level service and financial expertise gained over the course of over 30 years in the financial services industry.
+Mr. Tanner has extensive executive and board-level service and financial expertise gained over the course of almost 35 years in the financial services industry.